santisbon/icloud-flatpak/README.md

 - [ ] Network connectivity works
 - [ ] File uploads/downloads work (Drive, Photos)

+### Known Limitations

+**Window Grouping:** Each service uses a unique `StartupWMClass` (e.g., `icloud-mail`, `icloud-drive`) to help desktop environments treat them as separate applications.
+However, since all services ultimately launch Epiphany, window management behavior may vary depending on:

+- Your desktop environment (GNOME, KDE, etc.)
+- Whether Epiphany's `--application-mode` creates distinct window classes
+- Desktop compositor settings

+In some cases, all iCloud windows may still group together in the taskbar.
+This is a fundamental limitation of using a browser as the backend for multiple "apps."

 ## Troubleshooting

 ### Icons Not Showing